Gulzar Uddin Ahmed: Death

-Ahmed was assassinated in the Bangladesh Rifles mutiny while attending the annual gathering of all sector commanders of Bangladesh Rifles on 26 February 2009.
+Ahmed was assassinated in the Bangladesh Rifles mutiny while attending the annual gathering of all sector commanders of the Bangladesh Rifles on 26 February 2009.
 He had called for help but did not get any response during the mutiny.
-Beside Gulzar Ahmed, all other commanders who were present at the gathering were also assassinated.
+Besides Gulzar Ahmed, all other commanders who were present at the gathering were also assassinated.
 His body was found ten days after the mutiny with visible signs of torture.
-It had to be identified using DNA test.
-He was buried in Banani Army Graveyard.
+It had to be identified using a DNA test.
+He was buried in the Banani Army Graveyard.
 It was speculated that he was killed in revenge by terrorists.

 Personal life

 Ahmed married Fatema Sultana.
 They had two daughters.